RyanNielson/meta/README.md

 #### General

-To set meta tag values, you will use the `set(array())` method.
-Any set values will persist through the entire request of the application:
+To set meta tag values, you will use the `set(array())` method on the Meta instance.
+Just pass this Meta object around to persist the set values.

     $meta = new \RyanNielson\Meta\Meta;